Events category: Webinar

 AI in Medical Practice

 Artificial intelligence is rapidly reshaping medical practice, with impacts already evident in diagnosis, surgery and physician performance.
-In this webinar, Dr Sugimoto, a distinguished surgeon at Teikyo University Hospital, will discuss the current state of AI implementation in medical practice in Japan, as well as his work combining AI, virtual reality (VR) and robotics in surgical operations.
-Dr Stamatia will then present on AI-assisted tumour resection during robotic surgery, addressing both the opportunities and challenges, and offering insights into how AI is changing the way physicians perform surgery.
+In this webinar, Dr Sugimoto, a distinguished surgeon at Teikyo University Hospital, discussed the current state of AI implementation in medical practice in Japan, as well as his work combining AI, virtual reality (VR) and robotics in surgical operations.
+Dr Stamatia then presented on AI-assisted tumour resection during robotic surgery, addressing both the opportunities and challenges, and offering insights into how AI is changing the way physicians perform surgery.

 10 March 2026